 I may earn income from affiliate links or partnerships in this post. *Only travel when it is safe to do so and you are not putting your destination or home country at risk.
 Some recommended tours, businesses, hotels, and excursions may be closed at this time.
 Please do independent research.

 Are you curious about the best train ride in Alaska?
 One of my favorite things about visiting Alaska without a cruise is the luxury and flexibility to enjoy some of Alaska’s best-kept local secrets, like the Alaska Railroad’s Glacier Discovery Train, including the Spencer Whistle Stop.

 I love this train trip so much that for my bachelorette, I opted for a ride on the Glacier Discovery Train to Spencer Glacier.
-My friends and I boarded the train with our camping equipment (not required), some hard ciders from Double Shovel cidery (definitely recommended), and a sneaky bottle of whiskey (probably not recommended) and settled in for one of the most stunning trains rides in the world.
-Even as a born and raised Alaskan, seeing the sweeping views of the inlet with the endangered pod beluga whales hiding under the bore tide, mountain goats balancing on mountain ridges, glaciers, waterfalls, and bear and moose butts running into the marshes blew me away.
+My friends and I boarded the train with our camping equipment (not required), some hard ciders from Double Shovel cidery (definitely recommended), and a sneaky bottle of whiskey (probably not recommended) and settled in for one of the most stunning train rides in the world.
+Even as a born and raised Alaskan, seeing the sweeping views of the inlet with the endangered pod of Cook Inlet beluga whales hiding under the bore tide, mountain goats balancing on mountain ridges, glaciers, waterfalls, and bear and moose butts running into the marshes blew me away.
 As part of my ever-growing list of top things to do in Anchorage riding the Alaska Railroad, Glacier Discovery Train is in the top 10.

 Riding the Glacier Discovery Train with the Alaska Railroad is one of the best things to do near Anchorage

 Hop on and hop off for a fully customizable day of adventures to suit your taste

 A leisurely pace prioritizes views, wildlife, and an intimate introduction to Alaskan nature